 205.601(d) As animal repellents-Soaps, ammonium-for use as a large animal repellant only, no contact with soil or edible portion of crop.

-The Technical Review for ammonium nonanoate says, "In several assessments, EPA has considered all ammonium and potassium salts of fatty acids to be similar in chemistry, toxicology, and environmental fate and effects," so we rely on that TR for some information lacking in the original TAP review of ammonium soaps.
 Ammonium soaps do not meet any of the three OFPA criteria of absence of harm to humans and the environment, essentiality, and compatibility with organic practices.

 Ammonium soaps pose ecological hazards.